GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 [Open Data Cube](#odc).
 It includes sample data and [Jupyter notebooks](#jupyter-nb) that demonstrate the capability of the [Open Data Cube](#odc).

-For more information, see [the getting started wiki](https://github.com/GeoscienceAustralia/dea-notebooks/wiki).
+For more information, see the [DEA Notebooks Wiki](https://github.com/GeoscienceAustralia/dea-notebooks/wiki).

 {#deafrica}
 ## Digital Earth Africa (DE Africa)

 A sister project to Digital Earth Australia but for the African Continent.

-For more information, see [Digital Earth Africa](https://www.digitalearthafrica.org/).
+For more information, see the [Digital Earth Africa website](https://www.digitalearthafrica.org/).

 {#dynamic-range}
 ## Dynamic range